OdiumOTF/Tool-Tracker/README.md

 # Tool-Tracker
-Front enf of the Tool Tracker ASP.net MVC web application designed to allow the management of customers, tools and rentals.
+Front end of the Tool Tracker ASP.net MVC web application designed to allow the management of customers, tools and rentals.